How to Resolve Rate Limited Requests (429 Too Many Requests)

 • Rate limiting based on requests per IP address (zone zoneperip)

-Both methods are implemented using NginX’s limit_req module
+Both methods are implemented using Nginx’s limit_req module

 Determining the Applied Rate Limiting Method